jpillora/ipfilter/README.md

 #### Credits

-* github.com/oschwald/maxminddb-golang
-* This software uses GeoLite2 data created by MaxMind, available from http://www.maxmind.com
+* This site or product includes IP2Location LITE data available from http://www.ip2location.com

+#### Change log

+* v1.0.0 Use MaxMindDB IP data
+* v1.1.0 Use IP2Location LITE IP data

 #### MIT License

-Copyright © 2016 &lt;dev@jpillora.com&gt;
+Copyright © 2020 &lt;dev@jpillora.com&gt;

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the